-Saffron also contains over 150 volatile and aromatic compounds that contribute to a long list of other saffron health benefits proven by science.
+Saffron also contains over 150 volatile and aromatic compounds that contribute to a long list of other health benefits affirmed by scientific study.

 Saffron Beats Aricept for Alzheimer’s Disease

-A 22-week randomized, double-blind controlled trial showed that 15 mg of saffron twice a day was as effective as donepezil (Aricept) in the management of mild-to-moderate Alzheimer’s disease.
+A 22-week randomized, double-blind controlled trial published in Psychopharmacology in 2010 showed that 15 mg of saffron twice a day was as effective as donepezil (Aricept) in the management of mild-to-moderate Alzheimer’s disease.